flashbots/relayscan/docs/2024-06_bidcollect.md

 - Bids are deduplicated based on this key:
   - `fmt.Sprintf("%d-%s-%s-%s-%s", bid.Slot, bid.BlockHash, bid.ParentHash, bid.BuilderPubkey, bid.Value)`
   - this means only the first bid for a given key is stored, even if - for instance - other relays also deliver the same bid
+- Bids can be published to Redis (to be consumed by whatever, i.e. a webserver).
+The channel is called `bidcollect/bids`.
+  - Enable publishing to Redis with the `--redis` flag
+  - You can start a webserver that publishes the data via a SSE stream with `--webserver`

 ---